Estimated reading time: 6 minutes

 What It All Adds Up To—and What’s Next

-The Climate Advisor will soon be updating its definitive, long form “Surviving Wildfires” guide—covering how to adapt and stay safe during forest fires — so keep an eye out for that refreshed post coming later this month!
+The Climate Advisor will soon be updating its definitive “Surviving Wildfires” guide—covering how to adapt and stay safe during forest fires — so keep an eye out for that refreshed post coming soon!